2024-2025 Course Catalog

 Students may fulfill the university’s foreign language competency requirement by taking Latin at the intermediate level (CLAS 220) or any 300- or 400-level course in Latin literature.

-Any student who wishes to satisfy the foreign language competency requirement in Latin via examination must take the Latin placement exam in person under proctored conditions.
-Students must achieve a grade in the A-range (90% or above) on the proctored Latin placement exam in order to satisfy the foreign language requirement.
 The proctored Latin placement exam is offered annually during Week 1 of the Fall Term.
-Students who wish to take this exam must notify the department chair by no later than 5:00 p.m. on the Friday of Welcome Week.
+Students who wish to take this exam must notify the chair of Classics by no later than 5:00 p.m. on the Friday of Welcome Week.
+Once the department has heard from all interested students, a specific time and venue will be scheduled for the proctored exam.

 The major in Classics